FINANCIAL INCLUSION AND DEVELOPMENT

 Looking Ahead

-Implementing the recommendations of National Strategy for Financial Inclusion 2019-24 and monitoring the progress of financial inclusion plans to expand and sustain the progress of financial inclusion in the country
+Implementing the action points of National Strategy for Financial Inclusion 2025-30 and monitoring the progress within financial inclusion landscape through FI Index and disaggregated data, to expand and sustain the progress of financial inclusion in the country in a holistic manner.

 Strengthening financial literacy awareness among public through Center for Financial Literacy.